-firm and taking clients and similarly may not prevent the departing lawyer from informing affected clients of their right to counsel of their choice.
-Note that under SCR 20:5.6(a), it is misconduct to "offer" as wells as "make" such an agreement, so a firm which attempts to induce a lawyer to sign such an agreement violates the rule.
-SCR 20:5.6(a) also prohibits agreements which financially penalize lawyers from leaving a firm to compete.
-Approximately penalize lawyers from leaving a firm to compete.
-Approximately penalize lawyer to pay liquidated damages, Approximately approximately penalize lawyer to pay liquidated damages, Approximately approximately penalize lawyer to pay liquidated damages, Approximately penalize lawyers for pay a portion of fees earned after departure to the former firm.
-Agreements that attempt to limit lawyers from soliciting other lawyers to leave the firm with them also violate the rule.
+J. Non-compete Agreements: SCR 20:5.6(a) flatly prohibits any partnership or employment agreements that restricts a lawyer's right to practice after termination of the relationship.
+31 Employment or partnership agreements may not prevent a lawyer from leaving for another firm and taking clients and similarly may not prevent the departing lawyer from informing affected clients of their right to counsel of their choice.
+Note that under SCR 20:5.6(a), it is misconduct to "offer" as well as "make" such an agreement, so a firm which attempts to induce a lawyer to sign such an agreement violates the rule.32 SCR 20:5.6(a) also prohibits agreements which financially penalize lawyers from leaving a firm to compete.33 So for example, a law firm may not force a departing lawyer to pay liquidated damages,34 pay a fixed amount for leaving and taking clients, 35 or pay a portion of fees earned after departure to the former firm.
+Agreements that attempt to limit lawyers from soliciting other lawyers to leave the firm with them also violate the rule.37

 Also, notice provisions which might functionally serve as non-competition clauses (i.e., the notice period operates to give the law firm a head start on client retention), may violate SCR 20:5.6(a).
 Such a notice period "cannot be fixed or rigidly applied without regard to client direction or used to coerce or punish a lawyer for electing to leave the firm, nor may they serve to unreasonably delay the diligent representation of a client.
-If they would affect a client's choice of counsel or serve as a financial disincentive to a competitive departure, the notification period may violate Rule 5.6."
-While law firms are certainly permitted to include notice provisions in partnership or employment agreements, such periods must be construed and operate so as to respect the firm's right to an orderly transition of matters, but not function to impair the right of lawyer to switch firms or the right of affected clients to their choice of counsel.
+If they would affect a client's choice of counsel or serve as a financial disincentive to a competitive departure, the notification period may violate Rule 5.6."38 While law firms are certainly permitted to include notice provisions in partnership or employment agreements, such periods must be construed and operate so as to respect the firm's right to an orderly transition of matters, but not function to impair the right of lawyer to switch firms or the right of affected clients to their choice of counsel.
 A notice period in the range of 2-4 weeks is, subject to the caveats above, generally considered to be within reason.